thudfactor/thudfactor/src/posts/2023/12/prefers-reduced-motion/index.md

 “No preference” in this context evaluates to “false.”
 {% endalertCallout %}

-This media query ties into the accessibility on the users’s operating system, so you can test the effect by toggling that feature on and off wherever you need to set it.
+This media query ties into the accessibility on the user’s operating system, so you can test the effect by toggling that feature on and off in your system preferences.
 Alternatively, there's an emulation switch in Chrome’s developer tools, but if you turn on reduced motion in MacOS display preferences this will override the emulation settings.

 Access to this OS-level setting is not just limited to CSS, however.
 You can use `window.matchMedia()` to check it your Javascript.